-

 Category Archives: News

-A new GLO Discussion Paper studies important public health costs of lockdown restrictions for mental health and physical activity in the UK.
+A new GLO Discussion Paper finds a rather limited role of mental health in comparison to physical health for older individuals’ work.
 The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network … Continue reading

-A new GLO Discussion Paper finds that pro-activity during unemployment increases subjective well-being and the likelihood of finding a new job.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and … Continue reading
+A new GLO Discussion Paper finds that education indeed affects gender role attitudes in Europe.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network and virtual platform to stimulate global research, … Continue reading